-Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Install and deploy the Collector » Install the Collector for Windows with the installer script
+Docs » Get started with the Splunk Distribution of the OpenTelemetry Collector » Get started with the Collector for Windows » Install the Collector for Windows with the installer script

 Install the Collector for Windows with the installer script πŸ”—

-Alternatively, you can install the Collector for Windows manually.
+Alternatively, you can manually install the Collector.
+To learn how, see Install the Collector for Windows manually.

 Prerequisites πŸ”—

-The Splunk Distribution of OpenTelemetry Collector for Windows has the following requirements depending on the install method:
+The Collector supports the following Windows versions, depending on the installation method:

 Install method